Moneybagg Yo: Signing with CMG

-There was controversy when Moneybagg Yo announced that he had signed to CMG (Collective Music Group), a record label owned by Yo Gotti, a rapper from North Memphis.
+Moneybagg Yo first gained attention in the music industry with the release of his July 2016 mixtape, All Gas No Brakes.
+Its release caught the attention of CMG label founder Yo Gotti, and he made multiple attempts to sign Moneybagg.
+After building up a solid trust and rapport with Yo Gotti, Moneybagg ultimately decided to sign on the dotted line with his label.
+Yo Gotti reportedly brought forth a US$200,000 signing bonus.
 Both rappers are from different parts of Memphis and there is a longstanding conflict between the North and South sides of the city.
 Moneybagg Yo is from South Memphis, while Yo Gotti is from the North.

-Moneybagg Yo first gained attention in the music industry with the release of his mixtape "All Gas No Brakes".
-This mixtape caught the attention of CMG label boss Yo Gotti, and he made multiple attempts to sign Moneybagg.
-After building up a solid trust and rapport with Yo Gotti, Moneybagg finally decided to sign on the dotted line with CMG.
-Yo Gotti reportedly blessed him with a $200,000 signing bonus up front, jumpstarting his career and helping him achieve success in the industry.

-Many people were divided on the decision, with some claiming that it was a great move for the rapper's career and others arguing that it was a betrayal to his roots in South Memphis.
-The controversy was especially fierce between the north and south parts of the city as there is longstanding conflict between those parts which has escalated to dangerous levels, even resulting in the loss of life.
-Many people in the South accusing Moneybagg Yo of abandoning his roots in favor of chasing fame and success whilst others argued that the rapper had every right to pursue his career and that signing to CMG was a smart move that would help him reach a wider audience.
+Many affiliates of Moneybagg were divided on the decision; some claimed that it was a great move for the rapper's career while others argued it was a betrayal to his roots in South Memphis; there is longstanding conflict between those the two parts which has escalated to dire levels including the loss of life.
+Supporters of the decision argued it would help him reach a wider audience.